Francois-v3/CDNBoxd/README.md

       "hostname": node's hostname without final dot,
       "countries": node's country localisation, "ALL" or array of countries like [ "US", "CA" ], "continents": node's continent localisation, array like [ "EU", "NA" ].
 For NS records order, we use array of countries, then continent, then country "ALL".
-For A and AAAA records, we use continents only if no conntries are defined.
+For A and AAAA records, we now use both continents and conntries.
       "proto": "http:" ou "https:", default protocol for this CDNBox (default to "https:"), "isns": is this CDNBox is a DNS server (default to false), "cname": serve CNAME record instead of A or AAAA, (default to false),